lbryio/lbry.tech/documents/resources/p2p-seeding.md

 The first priority when seeding content is making sure there is a way for other nodes to reach you across the internet.

 ### Figuring out your ports
 In order to troubleshoot reachability, we start by checking your configuration for the UDP and TCP ports.
 By default, they will both be set to 4444.
 Those can be found on the configuration under the keys `udp_port` and `tcp_port`.
-Please set them both to the same value as this helps holepunching and ease of management.
+Please set them both to the same value as this helps connectivity trough [hole punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)) and ease of management.

 ### Checking for reachability
 Some websites that can provide a generic way to check are: